maxkapur/DeferredAcceptance.jl/README.md

 At the other extreme, when school preferences are weak (that is, schools consider many students interchangeable), we can use Pareto-improving cycles to search for student-optimal matches; this method is Pareto efficient but not incentive compatible.

+## Getting started

+Please see `examples/Tutorial.jl` for a usage introduction.
+I am working on expanding this file and fleshing out the documentation throughout the package.

 ## Comparison of tiebreaking mechanisms

 Here is a cool graph, produced by the script `examples/Hybrid.jl`: